JamesChapmanNV/NFL_Database_App/docs/Final Report.md

 This is used in conjunction with the `-y or --year` flag.
 When provided, only the record for the provided team name in the given season is returned.

 ##### `-psc or --postseason_count`
-Get post-season game counts for each team
+Get post-season game counts for each team.
+This calculates appearances in each of these games, not wins.

 #### Usage